CPC Definition - Subclass A23F

 This place covers:

-Flavouring with artificial or natural substances which do not have a coffee flavour or aroma, or which can not be obtained naturally from coffee
+Flavouring with artificial or natural substances that do not have a coffee flavour or aroma or that cannot be obtained naturally from coffee.

-{by distillation from beans, ground or not, e.g. stripping; Recovering volatile gases, e.g. roaster or grinder gases}
+{by distillation from beans that are ground or not ground, e.g. stripping; Recovering volatile gases, e.g. roaster or grinder gases}

 Glossary of terms